Please read carefully:

 1. YOUR HOLIDAY CONTRACT

 The contract is between the Company and the client (“the client” and “you” in these conditions), being any person travelling or intending to travel on a holiday operated by the Company including any person who is added or substituted after booking.
 We both agree that English law (and no other) will apply to your contract and to any dispute, claim or other matter of any description which arises between us (except as set out below).
-We both also agree that any dispute, claim or other matter of any description (and whether or not involving any personal injury) which arises between us must be dealt with by the Courts of England and Wales only.
-No employee of the Company other than a director has authority to vary or omit any of these terms.
+We both also agree that any dispute, claim or other matter of any description (and whether or not involving any personal injury) which arises between us must be dealt with by the Courts of England, Wales, Scotland and Northern Ireland only No employee of the Company other than a director has authority to vary or omit any of these terms.
 No promise of a discount or refund will be binding on us unless confirmed by us in writing.

 2. TO SECURE YOUR BOOKING